Shotbow/fudawiki-files/kabufuda/games/kachi-kachi.md

 **Kachi-Kachi** is a Kabufuda game for 2-8 players in which players bet on the value of their dealt cards across multiple rounds, similar to most poker games.
 Optional rules add multiple special hands and unique cards for an increased element of luck.

 # Equipment
-**Kachi-Kachi** is played using a *half deck* of *Kabufuda* cards, consisting of only two sets of the cards 1-10.
+**Kachi-Kachi** is played using a *half deck* of *Kabufuda* cards, consisting of only two sets of the cards 1-10, including the red One and the marked Four.

->If playing with the *special cards* variant rule, add the red One and the marked Four to the deck.
+>If desired, add an extra One and an extra Ten to the deck for a greater chance at forming special hands.
 {.is-info}

 Additionally, it is recommended to use chips or other small counters to keep track of bets and players' scores.